pritamsaha92/pritamsaha92/README.md

 ### Hi there, I'm Pritam Saha. 👋

-## I'm a Husband, Automation Enthusiast, and Startup lover!!
+## I'm a Husband, Automation Enthusiast and Startup lover!!

 - 🌱 I’m currently learning new things.
 - 👯 I’m looking to learn more on product management.